ballerkobe808/invest/README - 5 MANAGING RENTALS.md

 2. What are the fees?
    Setup fee - say $300 to open account - Monthly 8%-12%?
 Is this on rent Collected, or rent due, rent scheduled, rent value, etc. It should be on rent collected to assure not paying when there is no rent.
 Vacancy Fee?
 Listing/new tenant fee?
 Lease renewal fee?
 Is there evection insurance?
 What do you charge for evictions?
 How are they handled?
 Any other fees?
+   What about late fees?
+How much and who gets them - owner or prop management company.

 3. How many properties are you managing?
 Do you manage both short-term and long-term rentals?
    These days, many property managers are involved with managing short-term rentals through sites like Airbnb and VRBO.
 Short-term rentals are a different business and can take up a lot of a property manager’s time.
 Make sure they have the time to focus on your long-term rentals.